 - Ascend Pipeline, MAX and MAX TNT devices must be running appropriate device software.
-Consult the NavisAccess Getting Started Guide and the README file for the latest information. - To use the Access Watch application, the Call Logging parameters must be set on MAX, Pipeline and MAX TNT devices. - SNMP Traps must be configured for sending to the IP address of the NavisAccess workstation(s). - SNMP community strings must be configured. - You must compile the necessary Ascend MIBs into a format that NavisAccess can use.
-See "The MIB Compiler" (page 583) for details.
+Consult the NavisAccess Getting Started Guide and the README file for the latest information. - To use the Access Watch application, the Call Logging parameters must be set on MAX and MAX TNT devices. - SNMP Traps must be configured for sending to the IP address of the NavisAccess workstation(s). - SNMP community strings must be configured. - The Pipeline, MAX and MAX TNT must be configured to allow the management station to access the device. - You must compile the necessary Ascend MIBs into a format that NavisAccess can use.
+See "The MIB Compiler" (page 646) for details.
 Ascend MIBs are installed with NavisAccess.
 Updates are accessible via FTP on Ascend's FTP server. - The Ascend device must be able to communicate via TCP/IP with NavisAccess.
 Make sure that the device can locate that host, either by enabling RIP on the Ethernet interface or by configuring a static route.